Benne (Sesame)

 Germination: 95% Jul 2024, Packed for 2025

-Benne seeds are derived from the sesame plant, Sesamum indicum, which is native to Africa and widely cultivated for its seeds.
-Believed to have originated in India, and domesticated in from Africa since at least the time of the Pharaohs.
+Benne, also known as sesame (Sesamum indicum), is one of the world’s oldest oilseed crops, with domestication traced back over 3,000 years to Africa and India.
+Believed to have originated in India, and domesticated in Africa since at least the time of the Pharaohs.
 Even today, the east African nation of Sudan produces the largest crop of sesame seeds.
+It traveled across trade routes into the Middle East and Asia, where it became an integral part of food and culture.